Tp3

 some were certainly converted to the 1524 mm track; no distinct class

-designation was assigned and the engines retained their Polish service numbers.
+designation was assigned and the engines retained their Polish service

-eleven were given DRG service
+least eleven were given DRG service

 numbers; those in the Ostbahn service retained their original PKP numbers.